AnotherEngineerHere/machine-learning-capstone-project/README.md

 The Operative System will be  Windows 10

-The Development Environment will be Visual Studio
+The Development Environment will be Visual Studio 2019 with NET.
+Framework 4.7.1

 ## DataSet Source
 http://archive.ics.uci.edu/ml/datasets/Car+Evaluation